scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 Variable interpolation meshes/grids from different sources can lead to problems regarding coupling different data types.
-To solve this, RocketPy employs a dedicated *Function* class which allows for more natural and dynamic handling of these objects, structuring them as :math:`\mathbb{R}^n \to \mathbb{R}^n` mathematical functions.
+To solve this, RocketPy employs a dedicated *Function* class which allows for more natural and dynamic handling of these objects, structuring them as :math:`\mathbb{R}^n \to \mathbb{R}` mathematical functions.

 Through the use of those methods, this approach allows for quick and easy arithmetic operations between lambda expressions and list-defined interpolated functions, as well as scalars.
-Different interpolation methods are available to be chosen from, among them simple polynomial, spline, and Akima (:cite:`ceotto2021rocketpy`).
+Different interpolation methods are available to be chosen from, among them simple polynomial, spline, and Akima (:cite:`Association for Computing Machinery ({ACM})`).
 Extrapolation of *Function* objects outside the domain constrained by a given dataset is also allowed.

 Furthermore, evaluation of definite integrals of these *Function* objects is among their feature set.
 By cleverly exploiting the chosen interpolation option, RocketPy calculates the values fast and precisely through the use of different analytical methods.
 If numerical integration is required, the class makes use of SciPy's implementation of the QUADPACK Fortran library :cite:`piessens2012quadpack`.
 For 1-dimensional Functions, evaluation of derivatives at a point is made possible through the employment of a simple finite difference method.

 ..
 TODO: melhorar parágrafo acima